 The position is essential in all forms of poker, and any good cash game strategy relies on position in a big way to ensure you are maximizing your edge over other players.

-By playing as much as possible in position, you will get to over-realize your equity while also forcing your opponents to fold out a portion of theirs.
+By playing as much as possible in position, you will over-realize your equity while also forcing your opponents to forfeit some of theirs.

 If you have seen top players 3-betting a lot on the button and cutoff, it is because they are doing their best to play as many heads-up pots in position as possible.